 Based on the average per capita rates for mental illness on Guam, the potential increase in mental illness occurrences was estimated based on the natural increase in population, and the anticipated introduction of Army AMDTF personnel and dependents to Guam.
-Based on the projected 2019 population of Guam, the annual number of mental illness cases is estimated to increase by one.
+Based on the projected 2019 population of Guam, the annual number of mental illness cases is estimated to increase by two.
 The potential increase in mental illness occurrences is low.
-The DoD acknowledges the existing sub-standard conditions of health care services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the Army AMDTF, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit the health care services of Guam.
 During the construction period, the construction workforce visiting Guam from other countries would have the potential to contribute two additional mental illness cases annually.
 Based on the small potential for increase in mental illness cases (including construction workforce contribution), Alternative 1 would result in less than significant impacts to public health and safety (from mental illness).